oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    kubectl -n sample-domain1-ns label  configmap sample-domain1-wdt-config-map weblogic.domainUID=sample-domain1
    ```

-   - Note that if you already have a WDT configmap deployed for your running domain, then you should ensure that any updated configmap that you supply includes any needed files that were in the original WDT configmap.
+   - Note that if you already have a WDT ConfigMap deployed for your running domain, then you should ensure that any updated ConfigMap that you supply includes any needed files that were in the original WDT ConfigMap.
 You can do this by adding additional `--from-file` parameters to the `kubectl create configmap` command line.
-     - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the configmap, or it can reference a directory, in which case it populates the configmap with all of the files in the designated directory.
+     - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.

-   - About deleting and recreating the configmap:
+   - About deleting and recreating the ConfigMap:
-     - We delete a configmap before creating it, otherwise the create command will fail if the configmap already exists.
+     - We delete a ConfigMap before creating it, otherwise the create command will fail if the ConfigMap already exists.
-     - This allows us to change the configmap when using the `kubectl create configmap` verb.
+     - This allows us to change the ConfigMap when using the `kubectl create configmap` verb.

-   - We name and label the configmap using their associated domain UID for two reasons:
+   - We name and label the ConfigMap using their associated domain UID for two reasons:
-     - To make it obvious which configmap belong to which domains.
+     - To make it obvious which ConfigMap belong to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

-1. Update your domain resource file to refer to the configmap and its secret, and apply it.
+1. Update your domain resource file to refer to the ConfigMap and its secret, and apply it.

    - Add the secret to its `spec.configuration.secrets` stanza: